Children and Armed Conflict in Sri Lanka:

 They know that the Tamil armed resistance movement

-has taken shape in the womb of oppression.
+has taken shape in the

-They know that its seeds are to be found in the eternal quest for equality
+womb of oppression.
+They know that its seeds are to be

-They know that though born
+freedom.
+They know that though born of natural parents an armed

-of natural parents an armed resistance movement is at birth illegitimate - because it breaches the
+resistance movement is at birth illegitimate - because it breaches

-existing legal frame, and seeks to supplant it.
-They know that that simple fact has
+the existing legal frame, and seeks to supplant it.
+They know that

-much to do with its subsequent development and growth.
+that simple fact has much to do with its subsequent development and

-The Tamil diaspora know that an armed resistance movement acquires
+The Tamil diaspora know that an armed resistance

-legitimacy and becomes 'lawful'
+movement acquires legitimacy and becomes 'lawful' through its growth

-justice of the ends it seeks to achieve, to the legality
+the justice of the ends it seeks to achieve, to the legality

-of the means that the armed resistance employs and to the extent to which
+of the means that the armed resistance employs and to the extent

-and maintain permanent control of territory.
-They know that it is not a case of
+able to secure and maintain permanent control of territory.

-one or the other, but a case of all three
+They know that it is not a case of one or the other, but a case

 The Tamil diaspora know that the demand for an